reinhart1010/nix/docs/en/common/alias.md

 ---
 # alias

-Creates aliases -- words that are replaced by a command string.
+Create aliases - words that are replaced by a command string.
 Aliases expire with the current shell session unless defined in the shell's configuration file, e.g. `~/.bashrc`.
 More information: <https://tldp.org/LDP/abs/html/aliases.html>.